schmurtzm/MrDiy-Audio-Notifier/README.md

                               example: 0.7

-    - Say Text with Google    MQTT topic: "your_custom_mqtt_topic/tts" MQTT load: Text to be read
+    - Say Text with Google    MQTT topic: "your_custom_mqtt_topic/tts" MQTT load: Text to be read,language   (English by default)
                               example: Hello There.
-How.
-Are.
-You?
+How are you?
+                                       Bonjour, comment allez vous?,fr-FR

  How to connect ESP to speaker :